-There is an unspoken magic when you meet your closes family in person after long time.
+There is unspoken magic when you meet your closes family in person after a long time.
 Both of you want to spend valuable time together but unknowingly you face storming.
 Why is my dad eating rice with fork?
-Why is my mom trying to hide all chillies so as they are not added to today’s lunch?
+Why is my mom trying to hide all chilies so as they are not added to today’s lunch?
 Why are they expecting me to sit on the chair when I happily eat my food sitting on the floor?
 When you adopt new culture habits in your daily life quite a few misunderstandings would happen.
-Toughest weapons are taken once they all try to make you back to civilized side (meaning the way they remembered you before your expat life).
+Toughest weapons are taken once they all try to take you back to the civilized side (meaning the way they remembered you before your expat life).
 Did you come across similar situations?
 Compromise and understanding help if everyone is willing to adjust.

 Living far from your family makes things slightly complicated even in sharing day-to-day moments, no one will be there if you are down, if you want a shoulder to cry on after hectic day and on the other hand you do not want to bother your family with all these silly small things that may make them feel unsure whether their child is ok far away from them.
 This feeling you are on your own, no matter if good or bad things are happening can make you stronger and will teach you how to turn off your emotional organs and stand on your feet independently, as an adult expat.

 Staying away from those who care for you (and vice versa!) is hard.
-You will quickly learn who – out those you thought is worth being taken care about – will not stay in touch or will plan their day to simply have 10 min skype talk to share casual talk.
+You will quickly learn who – out those you thought is worth being taken care of – will not stay in touch or will plan their day to simply have 10 min skype talk to share casual talk.
 There will be people who automatically come closer and those who naturally go away.